ksysoev/ksysoev.github.io/content/posts/creating-protoc-plugin.md

 +++
-title = 'Creating Protoc Plugin for Go code generation' date = 2024-07-08T20:55:42+08:00 draft = true
+title = 'How to Develop a Custom Plugin for protoc' date = 2024-07-08T20:55:42+08:00 draft = false
 +++

 This guide will walk you through the steps to create a plugin for `protoc`, the protocol buffer compiler.
 A plugin allows you to generate custom code based on your `.proto` files.